-• Cause of transmission (COT)

-- o COT field is used to control the routing of messages both on the communication network, and within a station, directing by ASDU to the correct program or task for processing.
+- Cause of transmission (COT) - COT field is used to control the routing of messages both on the communication network, and within a station, directing by ASDU to the correct program or task for processing.
 ASDUs in control direction are confirmed application services and may be mirrored in monitor direction with different causes of transmission. - COT is a six-bit code which is used in interpreting the information at the destination station.
-Each defined ASDU type (see Appendix C.1, valid COTs) has a defined subset of the codes which are meaningful with it. - 0 is not defined, 1-47 is used for standard definitions of this companion standard (compatible range), see Appendix C.2, 48-63 is for special use (private range).

-Originator Address (ORG)

-- O The originator address is optional on a system basis.
+Each defined ASDU type (see Appendix C.1, valid COTs) has a defined subset of the codes which are meaningful with it. - O is not defined, 1-47 is used for standard definitions of this companion standard (compatible range), see Appendix C.2, 48-63 is for special use (private range). - Originator Address (ORG) - The originator address is optional on a system basis.
 It provides a means for a controlling station to explicitly identify itself.
 This is not necessary when there is only one controlling station in a system, but is required when there is more than one controlling station, or some stations are dual-mode stations.
-In this case the originator address can be used to direct command confirmations back to the particular controlling station rather than to the whole system. - The originator address directs mirrored ASDUs and interrogated ASDUs in monitor direction (e.g. interrogated by a general interrogation) to the source that activated the procedure. - o If the originator address is not used (bits are set to zero) and there is more than one single source in a system defined, the ASDUs in monitor direction have to be directed to all relevant sources of the system.
-In this case the specific affected source has to select its specific ASDUs.

-• ASDU Address Field (Common Address of ASDU, COA), see also Section 1.5

-- o The address is called common address because it is associated with all objects contained within the ASDU.
-This is normally interpreted as a station address, however it can be structured to form a station/sector address where individual stations are broken up into multiple logical units. - o COA is either one or two octets in length, fixed on a per-system basis. - The global address is a broadcast address directed to all stations of a specific system (broadcast address).
+In this case the originator address can be used to direct command confirmations back to the particular controlling station rather than to the whole system. - The originator address directs mirrored ASDUs and interrogated ASDUs in monitor direction (e.g. interrogated by a general interrogation) to the source that activated the procedure. - If the originator address is not used (bits are set to zero) and there is more than one single source in a system defined, the ASDUs in monitor direction have to be directed to all relevant sources of the system.
+In this case the specific affected source has to select its specific ASDUs. - ASDU Address Field (Common Address of ASDU, COA), see also Section 1.5 - The address is called common address because it is associated with all objects contained within the ASDU.
+This is normally interpreted as a station address, however it can be structured to form a station/sector address where individual stations are broken up into multiple logical units. - In the control direction, the common address field contains the address of the station to which the ASDU message is being addressed.
+In the monitor direction, the common address contains the address of the station returning the data. - COA is either one or two octets in length, fixed on a per-system basis. - The global address is a broadcast address directed to all stations of a specific system (broadcast address).
 ASDUs with a broadcast address in control direction have to be answered in monitor direction by the address that is the specific defined common address (station address).
-According to the standard this parameter consists of 2 octets. - $\circ$ Value 0 is not used, range 1 65 534 means a station address, value 65 535 (0xFFFF) means global address. - o Global address is used when the same application function must be initiated simultaneously.
-It is restricted to the following ASDUs: - Type=100 (Interrogation command): reply with particular system data snapshot at common time
+According to the standard this parameter consists of 2 octets. - $\circ~$ Value 0 is not used, range 1 65 534 means a station address, value 65 535 (0xFFFF) means global address.

-- Type=101 (counter interrogation command): freeze totals at common time - Type=103 (clock synchronization command): synchronize clocks to common time - Type=105 (reset process command): simultaneous reset
+- Global address is used when the same application function must be initiated simultaneously.
+It is restricted to the following ASDUs: - Type=100 (Interrogation command): reply with particular system data snapshot at common time - Type=101 (counter interrogation command): freeze totals at common time - Type=103 (clock synchronization command): synchronize clocks to common time - Type=105 (reset process command): simultaneous reset